 Thus in the centre of some gloomy wood,

 With many a step the lioness surrounds

 Her tawny young, beset by men and hounds;

 Elate her heart, and rousing all her powers,

-Dark o'er the flery balls each hanging eyebrow lowers;
+Dark o'er the fiery balls each hanging eyebrow lowers;

-For tender whelps, when strangers come in sight, The barking bitch prepares herself to fight; ‡ and fear for her young turns into a second passion.
+does she not, I say, look as if she were contriving how to make a bargain with the huntsman for her whelps?
+For generally the love of their young makes bold creatures timorous, the slothful industrious, and the voracious parsimonious.
+So Homer's bird "gives to her young, though with herself it go hard."
+She feeds them by starving herself, and when she has taken up her food, she lays it down again, and keeps it down with her bill, lest she should swallow it unawares.
+In like manner, and fear for her young turns into a second passion.
 When partridges and their young are pursued, the old suffer the young to fly away before, so contriving it that the fowler may think to catch them.
 Thus they hover about, run forward a little, then turn again, and so detain the fowler till their young are safe.
 We daily behold hens, how they cherish their chickens, taking some of them under their spread wings, suffering others of them to run upon their backs, and taking them in again, with a voice expressing kindness and joy.
 When themselves are concerned, they fly from dogs and serpents; but to defend their chickens, they will venture beyond their strength and fight.